najiar/Craft_demo/README.md

  <h1>#test_craft.py / unit tests</h1>

+ python test_craft.py / To run the test file

  Functions tested using mock:
  * getGitUser() - when returns true and false
  * addFreshContact() - when returns true and false